 This tugboat struck me as a monument to the hardworking, strong, purposeful, well built things, that are so appreciated so many times by those needing them and using them.
 This is the Tug Ludington, a World War II tugboat built in 1943 in Oyster Bank, New York.
 The ship sailed to England under its own power and participated in the D-Day invasion of Normandy.
 This is a real boat.
 After the war this ship had a long history as a working boat building the harbors of the Great Lakes.
 Our dock was off to the right of this photograph.

 We tied up to our dock in Kewaunee.
 It had been a long day on the water, high seas before daybreak and so on.
 It was the end of the day, but it was not night, and it was the time of day when hardworking people fall asleep.
 My brother Justin is the best sleeper I have ever seen sleep on a boat.
 I am not a good sleeper on land.
 I require exhaustion to fall asleep easily.
-It was not dark and there was Justin, sawing logs in his coffin-bunk in our sludge slip in Kewaunee harbor.
-I opened the companionway of the Lillyanna, left, walked over the big bridge that spans the river, as the cars rushed by in the dark as I walked over the dark bridge alone, and walked into Kewaunee.
-Somehow it became a long night, and I got some very good food from itinerant Ethiopians that were selling food from a stall, and somehow I made it back over the bridge alone and back to the Lillyanna and my coffin-bunk, where I slept well, and where Justin was still soundly sleeping.
+It was not yet dark and there was Justin, already sawing logs in his coffin-bunk in our sludge slip in Kewaunee harbor.
+The summer sun finally set, and I, still awake, and having decided to go explore town, opened the companionway of the Lillyanna, climbed out, and walked over the big bridge that spans the river.
+An occasional car rushed by in the dark as I walked over the bridge which isn’t really big but which seemed big, as I walked alone into Kewaunee.
+I enjoyed the time I spent conversing with the patrons of the Blue Door, who that night were stragglers from a class reunion.
+Stories of those that left home and of those that stayed.
+I liked Kewaunee.
+Somehow it became a long night, and I got some very good food from itinerant Ethiopians that were selling it from a moveable stall outside , and somehow I made it back over the bridge alone, and back to the Lillyanna and my coffin-bunk, where I slept well, and where Justin was still soundly sleeping.
 There it is, and now ask me no more of Old Kewaunee Town, for I know no more.

 In the short distance between Two Rivers and Manitowoc, we saw the steamship Badger, which was very large and rightly looked like a ship from the mid 1900s because it was, and it still burned coal and made steam.
 We motored south towards Manitowoc from Two Rivers.